Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Introduction

-In this paper we calculate the critical magnetic Reynolds number and the increments of the magnetic field correlator near the critical regime of generation.
-To this purpose, we solve the Kazantsev equation with quasi-Lagrangian velocity structure function (\ref{b-def}).
-Basic notations and equations are introduced in Section~\ref{S:2-bas-eq}.
+We calculate the critical magnetic Reynolds number and the increments of the magnetic field correlator near the critical regime of generation.
+For this purpose, we solve the Kazantsev equation with quasi-Lagrangian velocity structure function (\ref{b-def}).
+The basic notations and equations are introduced in Sect.~\ref{S:2-bas-eq}.

-Unfortunately, there is not much data on quasi-Lagrangian velocity structure functions.
-So, we consider two different cases: \\ the Taylor Reynolds number $Re_{\lambda} = 140$ (Section~\ref{S:3-140}), the one for which there is DNS data on both magnetic field~\citep{schekochihin2007fluctuation} and velocity correlators~\citep{biferale2011multi, donzis2010bottleneck}, \\ and the limit of infinite Reynolds number (Section~\ref{S:4-largeRe}) where the shape of the velocity correlator is chosen based on theoretical reasons.
+Unfortunately, there are not many data on quasi-Lagrangian velocity structure functions.
+We therefore considered two different cases: \\ the Taylor Reynolds number $Re_{\lambda} = 140$ (Sect.~\ref{S:3-140}), for which DNS data on the magnetic field~\citep{schekochihin2007fluctuation} and velocity correlators~\citep{biferale2011multi, donzis2010bottleneck} are available, \\ and the limit of the infinite Reynolds number (Sect.~\ref{S:4-largeRe}), where the shape of the velocity correlator is chosen based on theoretical reasons.
 For this case, we use different approximations and consider the effects produced by the declination of the velocity structure function exponent from the Kolmogorov scaling in the inertial range of turbulence~\citep{l1997temporal, iyer2020scaling} and the properties of the transition range between the inertial and largest-eddy scales.
-We compare the results with the numerical data \citet{iskakov2007numerical,schekochihin2007fluctuation,brandenburg2018varying,warnecke2023numerical} and find quite good correspondence.
-We also show that the Reynolds-dependent intermittency of velocity structure functions \citep{iyer2020scaling} can explain the observed decrease of the critical Reynolds number at small Prandtl numbers \citep{warnecke2023numerical}.

-We calculate the magnetic field correlator's growth rate in the vicinity of the generation threshold and compare the results with the DNS (Section~\ref{S:5-incr}).
+We compare the results with the numerical data \citet{iskakov2007numerical,schekochihin2007fluctuation,brandenburg2018varying,warnecke2023numerical} and find a quite good correspondence.
+We also show that the Reynolds-dependent intermittency of velocity structure functions \citep{iyer2020scaling} can explain the observed decrease in the critical Reynolds number at small Prandtl numbers \citep{warnecke2023numerical}.
+We calculate the magnetic field correlator growth rate in the vicinity of the generation threshold and compare the results with the DNS (Sect.~\ref{S:5-incr}).

-Finally, in Discussion we summarize the results of the paper and comment on further prospects and possible improvements in comparison of the Kazantsev theory predictions with experiments and simulations.
-In particular, we point to the properties of quasi-Lagrangian turbulence that could be found from DNS together with the magnetic generation properties, to make the comparison with the theory quantitative (not only qualitative) and precise.
+Finally, we summarize the results of the paper and comment on further prospects and possible improvements in comparison of the Kazantsev theory predictions with experiments and simulations.
+In particular, we indicate the properties of quasi-Lagrangian turbulence that can be found from DNS together with the magnetic generation properties, to make the comparison with the theory quantitative (not only qualitative) and precise.